Is on-campus housing available at WCU?

 Room assignments are made via our automated system.
 Our room assignments coordinator makes every attempt to meet the requests of all residents.
 Assignment priority is determined by the date on which the non-refundable housing deposit is received by OneStop.
 If you request to live with a particular person, we will make every effort to honor this request provided we have also received a request by the preferred roommate.
 Both students wishing to room together must submit mutual requests and each person must indicate a preference for the other through our online system.

 When and how will I receive my room assignment?

 Room assignments for the fall semester are made in mid to late July, and for the spring semester they are made in mid to late December.
 All room assignments will be sent to your Catamount email address.

 When will I check in to my residence hall room?

-All students for the spring semester are allowed to check in on Friday, August 14, 2015, beginning at 7 am.
+New freshmen and transfer students for the fall semester are allowed to check in on Friday, August 14, 2015, beginning at 7 am.
 August 15 at 7 am. for all other students.
 You will simply go to the residence hall to which you are assigned.
 Your residence hall staff will be readily available to assist you.

 What is there to do on campus?